What is a technical writer and how can you become one?

 Technical knowledge and a willingness to learn

-Technical writing requires you to either have or obtain domain knowledge in your chosen field.
-You need to understand what you’re writing about.
-Most technical writers come from a technical background and then learn how to write.
-Being a writer who wants to transition into technical content is certainly doable, but will likely come with a steeper learning curve.
+Technical writing requires you to either have or obtain domain knowledge in your chosen field so you actually understand what you’re writing about.
 As a technical writer, you must be willing to constantly learn new things about your field.

 User research and testing